-A custom software tool to enable rapid response to air-quality incidents in the Alberta oil sands
+A custom web-based solution that enables rapid response to air-quality incidents in the Alberta oil sands

 Alberta contains the third-largest crude oil resource in the world, as well as considerable natural gas deposits.
 As these resources are developed there is an increased risk of industrial accidents, which increase the chance of pollutants being accidentally released into the atmosphere.
 The province’s environment ministry needed a tool to help them monitor, evaluate and respond quickly to emergency air-quality problems whenever accidents occurred.